 Journal or Conference Title

 International Hydrographic Review

 International Hydrographic Organization

-Calder, Brian and Smith, Shep, "A Time Comparison of Computer-Assisted and Manual Bathymetric Processing" (2004).
-Center for Coastal and Ocean Mapping.
+Calder, Brian R. and Smith, Shep, "A Time Comparison of Computer-Assisted and Manual Bathymetric Processing" (2004).
+International Hydrographic Review.
 998.